Article

 4. Shift from push to pull production

 The high seasonality of raw material availability and the increasing number of finished product references create difficult challenges for supply chain planning.
-Typically, the number of slow movers’ stock is high, as well as finished products with many variations in packaging and labelling for different markets.
+Typically, the number of slow movers’ stock is high, as well as finished products with many variations in packaging and labeling for different markets.

 These paradigms must be shifted to decrease stock levels while increasing service levels.
 It can be accomplished through a redefinition of the stock management policy to achieve the right balance between coverage levels and stockouts.
-Also, it is crucial to link production to logistics by implementing a planning algorithm based on historical data, replenishment Lead Times, stock strategy for each reference and consumption data.
+Also, it is crucial to link production to logistics by implementing a planning algorithm based on historical data, replenishment Lead Times, stock strategy for each reference, and consumption data.

 Ultimately, manufacturers must reduce supplier dependence to decrease sourcing variability.